chipsalliance/chisel/docs/src/installation.md

 | 6.6.x  | 2.13.16 | 23
 | 7.0.0-RC1 | 2.13.16 | 23

-Note that `brew` currently installs Java 23, is not supported by the current Scala version.
+Note that `brew` on Mac currently installs Java 23, which is not supported by Scala 2.13.14 and lower.

 ### Build Tools